 If you ask your grandparents how they got their food, they might have a different answer than you think.
 Why is this?
 It’s because agriculture has changed throughout history.

 Farmers use technology to make advances in producing more food for a growing world.
-Through the use of technology, each farmer is able to feed 155 people today, compared to 1940, when one farmer could feed only 19 people (Prax, 2010).
+Through the use of technology, each farmer is able to feed 155 people today, compared to 1940, when one farmer could feed only 19 people.
 Farmers use technologies such as motorized equipment, modified housing for animals and biotechnology, which allow for improvement in agriculture.
 Better technology has allowed farmers to feed more people and requires fewer people to work on farms to feed their families.

 Changes in equipment have made a large impact on the way farmers are able to farm and grow food.
 In the past, farmers would have to do field work by hand or with horse-drawn equipment.
 This work would take a long time to complete, which meant that farms were smaller because farmers could only work so much land.
-Horses were not very fast, and they would tire out so farmers would have to let the horses rest.
-Today, most farmers use tractors and other motorized equipment to help with field work.
-Tractors are larger and move faster than horses, so farmers are able to work on more land and grow more food.
-Tractors still need to be taken care of because they can break down just like a car.
-But they can run for longer periods of time and work when the farmer needs them.
+Horses were not very fast, and since they were animals, they would get tired and need rest to recover from their hard work.